palak21/Performed-text-mining-on-tweets-using-keywords-to-find-the-availability-of-hospital-beds-in-the-stat/README.md

 a set of files and sends new data to your delivery stream.

 To install the agent, copy and paste the following command.
-For more information, see Download and Install the Agent.

 `sudo yum install –y aws-kinesis-agent`

-To configure the agent for this tutorial, modify the configuration file located at `/etc/aws-kinesis/agent.json` using the following template.
+To configure the agent
+`/etc/aws-kinesis/agent.json`

 o Replace name-of-delivery-stream with the name of the Kinesis Data